phani051/nbudiskpool/README.md

 # nbudiskpool
-HTML Report of the NetBackup Diskpools of PureDiska and StoreOnce
+HTML Report of the NetBackup Diskpools.